Regenleif's Guide to Druiding

 ~105 [Repeatable Quest: you kill a big scorpian, do the quest repeatedly]

-~130 [Repeatable Quest: you kill a big sentinal, do the quest repeatedly -- OTM recently lowered the xp on this quest, so... only do if it is worth it!]
+~130 [Repeatable Quest: you kill a big sentinal, do the quest repeatedly -- OTM recently lowered the xp on this quest, I am unsure by how much... only do if it is worth it!]

 64-80 Fingal's Cave Pirates (The various rooms in the southeast.
 Pirates drop lots of gold!
 And there are a lot of them!)